dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 Note the 3 callbacks.  `handleStart`, `handleDrag`, `handleStop`.
 You would use these to drive the position of the note.
 You'll want the position to be part of the note object as eventually we will synchronize using a cloud component.
 You may find that you only need to implement `handleDrag`.

-In particular, Draggable will call the function **you** provide to `onDrag` with two arguments, let's call them `(e, data)`.
-Just to save you some digging, `data` will have x and y components so you can extract them and use them for your `note.position` state.
+In particular, Draggable will call the function **you** provide to `onDrag` with two arguments, let's call them `(e, data)`. ➠Just to save you some digging, `data` will have x and y components so you can extract them and use them for your `note.position` state.

 Here's a potential component hierarchy you could end up with: